 - Sunshine Jello

 As with any supplement, you may wish to discuss with your healthcare professional whether or not collagen protein is a good idea for you.
-I personally have incorporated it into my diet with very good results.
+I personally have incorporated it into my diet with very good results, but you can see that there can be some negative side effects from collagen protein.

 Some of the brands of grass-fed and responsibly sourced collagen proteins that I trust and recommend include: